fairDataSociety/huggingface-embeddings/README.md

 # Server for Text Vectorization

 This is a Python server that uses the Hugging Face Transformers library to convert text into embeddings and returns the embeddings as JSON.
-Additionally, it supports quantization of embeddings.

 ## Getting Started